ABZ-Aaron/FileSearch/README.md

 ## What I learned completing this project

 I learned the basics of Python's Tkinter and event driven programming.
-I also understand a little bit more about handline multiple files.
+I also understand a little bit more about handling multiple files.

 ## Future Changes